-Cochrane Canada is comprised of the Cochrane Canada Centre, six Review Groups, four Methods Groups, Cochrane Canada Francophone, one Field and 18 Regional Sites.
-These groups and fields are located all over the country.
-Canada has a large presence in Cochrane on an international level and is involved in Cochrane's Steering Group, Consumer Network, communications and knowledge translation activities.
-Canadian groups offer support to the more than 3,900 members of Cochrane in Canada, including almost 2,000 review authors.
+Cochrane Canada is comprised of the Michael G. DeGroote Cochrane Canada Centre, three Review Groups, six Methods Groups, Cochrane Canada Francophone, one Field and 18 Regional Sites.
+Canada has a large presence in Cochrane on an international level and is involved in Cochrane's Steering Group, Consumer Network, and knowledge translation activities.
+Cochrane Canada's membership continues to grow, surpassing 5,000 in 2020, and includes more than 2,800 active review authors.

 Cochrane Canada Centre